 There are two obvious profit centers available to short-term rental vacation homeowners.
 First, there is money to be made on the actual rental of the property to vacationers.
 Secondly, there is the eventual realized appreciation profit if the property is sold.
 Naturally, the return on investment is affected by financial factors such as deposit, interest rate, closing costs, etc. There is also a third return on investment, which is huge, more about that to follow.

-Before we calculate the projected return on investing $75,000 in a vacation home, let us first look at that same amount of money in different investment.
+Before we calculate the projected return on investing $75,000 in a vacation home, let us first look at that same amount of money in different investments.
 Let’s say that most individuals would be satisfied with a 10% return on their money. $75,000 producing 10% per annum will earn the investor $7,500.

 If that same $75,000 were used to purchase an income producing vacation home, where would the money be used and how much of a return would there be?
 For this example, let us say the original purchase price of the home is $300,000.
 I’ll keep it simple, primarily because it is.
 The initial 20% deposit will be $60,000.
 Closing costs, a one-time expense, usually vary between 0 and 5%, depending on your mortgage and whether you purchase from an individual or a developer (a developer may offer to pay all, or part, of your closing costs).
 For this example, factor in 5% for closing costs ($15,000).
 You now have invested a total of $75,000.
 Say the home appreciates 8% in value over the first year.
 How do we calculate the return if you were to sell it for that increased price?
 Would it be $75,000 multiplied by the annual appreciation rate (8%) ?
 No. To accurately calculate the return, first determine the current market value of the home.
 Multiply $300,000 times the annual appreciation rate ($300,000 x 8% = $24,000).
 Add $24,000 to the original $300,000 sales price and you have a new market value of $324,000.
 Now divide the $24,000 of appreciation by the money invested ($75,000) to get 32% (see fig. 2).
 So, if you sold the home for $324,000, you would realize a 32% gross profit.
 Naturally, this example is very simplistic and does not take into consideration several factors that may reduce the sales profit.
 For this example, we are imagining the unlikely occurrence of a quick resale.
 Real estate is considered a better long-term investment.
 When we subtract the additional expenses of having to negotiate a reduced sales price and the costs associated with selling the home (closing costs, real estate commission, and capital gains tax), the return is less, but still attractive over a number of years in comparison to other investments.
 Think about it.
 Your vacation home only needs to appreciate 2.5% per annum for you to realize a 10% return on your money invested, provided that your monthly expenses are all covered by the rentals.
 This is the big advantage of investing in real estate.
 You invested $75,000, but your appreciation is calculated on $300,000.
-Now do you understand why investors are satisfied just to break even on the monthly expenses?

 Finally, what is this significant, third return on your money invested that I promised to tell you about?
 It is the memories that you will deposit as you enjoy your vacation home with your friends and family, year after year.
 It is home away from home.
 It is that place in Orlando where fun, sun, and relaxation are the daily priorities.
 It should be the real reason that you buy your Orlando vacation home, because it is certainly the most important.